causalabs/causadb-node/Model/findBestActions.md

 ▸ **findBestActions**(`targets`, `actionable`, `fixed?`, `constraints?`, `data?`, `targetImportance?`): `Promise`\<`any`\>

 Find the optimal actions for specified targets within the model.
+This function identifies the actions that are most likely to achieve desired targets.

 ## Parameters